 Possibility #3: Outdoor Rides are Slowed in Ways Zwift Rides are Not

 Then there’s wind, which doesn’t exist in Zwift but plays a major factor outdoors, rarely helping but often hindering our speed.
 And there’s coasting, which we do all the time outdoors, but very rarely on Zwift.

-Consequently, your Zwift average speeds will be inherently higher than your outdoor speeds for the same effort levels.
+Consequently, your Zwift average speeds will logically always be higher than your outdoor speeds for the same effort levels.

 Possibility #4: Zwift Gives You More Opportunities to Draft

 Drafting in Zwift, like drafting outdoors, results in a power savings of ~25%.
 If you are comparing your outdoor solo ride speeds with Zwift speeds, the draft effect alone will make a noticeable difference, since you often draft in Zwift even if you’re not taking part in a group ride.